jburzynski/TypeGenDocs/source/cli.rst

 clearOutputDirectory                   boolean             false                                  Whether to clear the output directory before generating new files (removing all files and recursively removing all subdirectories in the output directory)

 **(DEPR.)** createIndexFile            boolean             false                                  Whether to generate an index (barrel) file in the root TypeScript output directory.
-Index exports everything from all generated TypeScript files.
+The generated barrel file exports everything from all generated TypeScript files.
+This option should be avoided in favor of generating barrels from generation specs.

 csNullableTranslation                  string              ""                                     Determines which strict-null-checking type unions will be added to C# nullable property types by default.
 Possible values: "null", "undefined", "null|undefined" or "".